Efficient Stochastic Template Bank using Inner Product Inequalities: Methods: Stochastic Template Bank Algorithm

 \subsection{Optimizing Template Proposal Acceptance}

 Once a template is proposed, we must determine if it should be added to the template bank to enhance its coverage of the target parameter space.
 This is done by determining the FF of our proposed template against the current set of templates in the bank to assess the similarity.
 Templates with FFs less than the minimal match condition are not sufficiently similar and need to be added to the bank.
 Templates exceeding the minimal match condition are similar and do not need to be included in the bank.
 To start, we generate a reduced frequency waveform model, inspired by the methodology detailed in \citet{2014PhRvD..89h4041A,PhysRevD.93.124007}.
 This model significantly reduces the computational load required for generating waveforms for the match calculations.
+PSD fluctuations that typically occur during an observing run have been found to have minimal impact on template placement and coverage; standard searches use a template bank generated on the expected or average noise curve of an observing run ~\citep{2016CQGra..33u5004U}.
 Next, we evaluate the matches between the proposed waveform models and the closest templates in chirp time, storing these values.
 To rule out templates where the match is clearly above the minimal match criterion, we make use of previously stored matches.
 We further optimize this procedure using triangle inequality which states that the sum of any two sides of any triangle will be greater than the third side.
 If we compare the distances between templates, we will automatically know that the third distance between the templates will be smaller.
 For example, consider the mismatch (1 - $\mathcal{M}$), which represents the distance of the templates, between waveform A and waveform B, and between waveform B and waveform C. If the sum of mismatches between A and B, B and C is smaller than the predefined 1-FF threshold, we can skip the direct calculation of the match between A and C.

 We iteratively compare the matches between templates until all waveforms are checked or a template exceeding the minimal match condition is found.
 We then return to the sampling procedure in section \ref{sec:sa} to conduct tolerance checks.
 If these checks are unmet, we repeat sampling more potential templates until the $\tau_0$ bin is sufficiently covered.
 If the checks are met, proceed to the next bin or finish executing if the final bin has been filled.